Skip to content

 Classroom Instrumental Learning

-Classroom Instrumental Learning (CIL) brings high‑quality, inclusive music-making to every pupil.
-Delivered by Hertfordshire Music Service specialists, CIL provides whole‑class instrumental teaching that builds skills, confidence and a vibrant musical culture across the school.
-It strengthens Ordinarily Available Provision, ensures equitable access for all pupils, including those with SEND, establishes clear progression routes into further instrumental learning and ensembles and supports the development of a coherent Music Development Plan.
+Delivered by Hertfordshire Music Service specialists, Classroom Instrumental Learning provides whole‑class instrumental learning that builds skills, confidence and a vibrant musical culture across the school.
+It strengthens Ordinarily Available Provision, ensures equitable access for all pupils, including those with SEND, establishes clear progression routes into further instrumental learning and ensembles and supports a coherent Music Development Plan.

 Across the programme, students develop: